In this article:

 How Wealthsimple determines a stock's value

-When you transfer holdings in-kind, their value is important for tax purposes and for updating their original purchase price (book cost) in the new account.
+When you transfer holdings, their value is important for tax purposes and for updating their original purchase price (book cost) in the new account.

 - For in-app transfers, we use the fair market value of the asset at the time of transfer, which becomes the new book cost of the asset.

-- For transfers submitted through our support team, we use the previous day's end-of-day closing price and foreign exchange rate to value and transfer in-kind assets.
-This can affect your book cost.
+- For transfers submitted through our support team, we use the previous business day's closing price and foreign exchange rate to value and move your assets.

 Eligible accounts